dearlucy/react-assignment/README.md

 ## Overview
 This repository contains a simple React project for completing a short coding assignment.
 Read the detailed instructions below, implement the required functionality and create a pull request with your solution when you are satisfied with your work.

+Assignment was last time tested with node version 12.15.0 and npm version 6.14.7.
+Use ```nvm``` or change the version in package.json.

 ## Assignment
 Visualize the data provided by the backend in [`server/routes/series.js`](server/routes/series.js).
 You can also modify the backend to suit your needs.
 Below is a list of ideas to get you started.
 You can implement one or several of these, or come up with your own ideas.
 Use [`client/ChartWidget/index.jsx`](client/ChartWidget/index.jsx) and [`client/IndicatorWidget/index.jsx`](client/IndicatorWidget/index.jsx) as starting points for your implementation.
 * A chart showing the values per month